 With that out of the way, here's our region-by-region tour of hot sauces around the world.

 Chopped Indian pickles—made from fruits, vegetables, and spices cooked in oil or brined—are the most common condiment for adding heat to samosas, curries, and countless other South Asian dishes.
-Mango, lime, tomato, onion, cauliflower, cucumber, and fresh chilies are all common ingredients.
+Mango, lime, tomato, onion, cauliflower, cucumber, and fresh chiles are all common ingredients.
 Achars are closely related to pickled chutneys, and both vary widely in flavor, texture, composition, and heat across the subcontinent, but their hallmark is an oily, puckering heat.

 The Italian olio di peperoncino originates from Calabria (the toe of the boot known for its fiery peppers) and uses olive oil as a base.
-It's made in a similar fashion as Asian chili oils, and is usually served with pasta as part of the simple "spaghetti, aglio, olio e peperoncino" dish.
+It's made in a similar fashion as Asian chile oils, and is usually served with pasta as part of the simple "spaghetti, aglio, olio e peperoncino" dish.

-One of Korea's most popular condiments, second only to kimchi, gochujang is made from chili peppers, sticky rice, fermented soybeans, a sweetener and salt.
+One of Korea's most popular condiments, second only to kimchi, gochujang is made from chile peppers, sticky rice, fermented soybeans, a sweetener and salt.
 It has a thick consistency similar to tomato paste, and it strikes a balance of spicy, sweet, and funky flavors thanks to the fermentation process it undergoes.

 You'll find it in served with bibimbap and blended into spicy ssamjang, a condiment common for Korean barbecue where it's dabbed on meat and wrapped in lettuce.
 It's also a key ingredient in many stews, and you'll find chefs adding it to non-Korean dishes for its distinctive funky heat.
 Traditionally, gochujang was made in the home and fermented in earthen pots, but with the advent of commercially-produced gochujang in the 1970s, the homemade stuff became far less common.

-"Chili water," or nam phrik, is a staple Thai condiment, somewhere between the consistency of a jam and a salsa, that you'll find served with just about every meal in northern Thailand.
+"Chile water," or nam phrik, is a staple Thai condiment, somewhere between the consistency of a jam and a salsa, that you'll find served with just about every meal in northern Thailand.
 Also like salsa, nam phriks vary wildly in heat level and ingredients.
-Most nam phrik recipes include crushed chilies, shallots, garlic, and lime, and often incorporate a fermented savory element such as shrimp paste or fish sauce.
+Most nam phrik recipes include crushed chiles, shallots, garlic, and lime, and often incorporate a fermented savory element such as shrimp paste or fish sauce.
 Some versions go far beyond the standard template, like nam phrik ong, with pork and tomatoes.
 Nam phriks are served with everything from seafood to sausage, or treated as a dip, scooped up with cucumber slices or pork rinds.
 Here's how to make your own.

-Traditional Indonesian sambals are made from chili peppers coarsely ground into a paste with additional ingredients that might include vinegar, ginger, sugar, shallots, and lime.
-Sambal oelek, one of the most popular varieties, is traditionally made with raw ground red chili, vinegar, and salt, and often serves as a base for more complex sambals.
+Traditional Indonesian sambals are made from chile peppers coarsely ground into a paste with additional ingredients that might include vinegar, ginger, sugar, shallots, and lime.
+Sambal oelek, one of the most popular varieties, is traditionally made with raw ground red chile, vinegar, and salt, and often serves as a base for more complex sambals.
 It delivers a sharp heat alongside a certain sour tang, and tends be somewhat chunky.

 Malaysian sambals are similar, but they're distinguished by some eclectic ingredients.
 Sambal belacan uses fermented shrimp paste to add a distinct saltiness, while sambal tempoyak uses stinky, sour fermented durian to offset the heat.
 Sambals are ubiquitous and versatile condiments, popular on countless chicken, fish, salad, and soup dishes, and with crunchy snacks.

-Generally made from chili peppers, sugar, salt, garlic, and vinegar, Sriracha traces its origins to Thailand, where it was developed in the 1930s in the coastal town of Si Racha.
+Generally made from chile peppers, sugar, salt, garlic, and vinegar, Sriracha traces its origins to Thailand, where it was developed in the 1930s in the coastal town of Si Racha.
 The variety most commonly found in the United States, Vietnamese-American "rooster sauce" Tương Ớt Sriracha, was developed in California in the 1980s.